enogrob/rails-site-manager/README.md

 * [ansi](https://github.com/fidian/ansi) - Escape codes in pure bash.
 * [foreman](https://github.com/ddollar/foreman) - Manage Procfile-based applications.
+* [fping](https://fping.org) - Scriptable ping program for checking if multiple hosts are up.
 * [iredis](https://iredis.io) - A Terminal Client for Redis with AutoCompletion and Syntax Highligting.
 * [mycli](https://www.mycli.net) - A Terminal Client for Mysql with AutoCompletion and Syntax Highligting.
 * [pgcli](https://www.pgcli.com/) - A Terminal Client for Postgresql with AutoCompletion and Syntax Highligting.